 Negligence Per Se: A Shortcut To Compensation?

-In most negligence matters, including car crashes, landowner liability, and medical malpractice cases, the plaintiff must prove duty, breach, cause in fact, proximate cause, and damages.
+In most negligence matters, including car crashes, and landowner liability, the plaintiff must prove duty, breach, cause in fact, proximate cause, and damages.
 In some instances, however, a legal shortcut may be available.

 Alcohol-related crashes are a good example.
 Impairment begins with only one drink, in most cases.
 Such impairment violates the duty of care and, if that breach causes injury, the defendant is liable for damages.
 But if the defendant had a BAC of .08 or above, a case in civil court might be easier to prove.